Hebrew College was founded in 1921. Visit our Centennial page.

 - Wexner Fellowships (12-year total): 17

-- 87.6% average retention rate for first-year graduate students returning for their second year, from fall 2017 through fall of 2020
+- 88% retention rate for first-year graduate students returning for their second year (includes new student cohorts enrolling between fall 2011 through fall of 2021)

 - Rabbinical student placement rate: 94%